Internal review cleared Trump's CIA pick in videotape destruction

 “I have concluded that she acted appropriately in her role” as chief of staff to Jose Rodriguez, the head of CIA spy operations, Morell wrote.

-At issue was a decision Rodriguez has said he made in November 2005 to destroy videotapes showing the waterboarding of CIA detainee Abu Zubaydeh who U.S. officials believed at the time - incorrectly - was a top-level al Qaeda operative.
+At issue was a decision that Rodriguez has said he made in November 2005 to destroy videotapes showing the waterboarding of CIA detainee Abu Zubaydah who U.S. officials believed at the time - incorrectly - was a top-level al Qaeda operative.

 Waterboarding is a form of simulated drowning.
-Zubaydeh’s role in al Qaeda was later found to have been overstated.
+Zubaydah’s role in al Qaeda was later found to have been overstated.

 CIA officials have long said that Haspel drafted a cable from Rodriguez ordering agency officers in the field to destroy the tapes, and that she believed Rodriguez was going to clear it first with the agency’s director at the time, Porter Goss.

 At the time the cable was sent, Haspel worked in CIA headquarters outside Washington, D.C.
-Published accounts have said she was chief in 2002 of a base in Thailand where detainees were interrogated but arrived there after Zubaydah’s waterboarding.
+Published accounts have said she was chief in 2002 of a base in Thailand where detainees were interrogated, but arrived there after Zubaydah’s waterboarding.

 The memo appears to support the CIA version of events.